DOI10.47051/ROYJ3686

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..7,8 Micrurus ancoralis is listed in this category because the species is widely distributed throughout the lowlands of the Chocó and Río Magdalena valley regions, especially in areas that have not been heavily affected by deforestation, such as the Colombian Pacific coast.
 As a result, the species is unlikely to be declining fast enough to qualify for a more threatened category.7 In Ecuador, nine localities of occurrence are in privately protected areas, but populations elsewhere may disappear due to large-scale deforestation.
 Vehicular traffic and the fear of snakes are also sources of mortality to individuals of this species.
 People in rural regions tend to kill any snake, particularly coralsnakes.

-Distribution: Micrurus ancoralis is native to the lowlands and adjacent mountain foothills of the Chocó and Río Magdalena valley regions from eastern Panama, through Colombia, to northwestern Ecuador.
-In Ecuador, the species occurs at elevations between 9 and 1788 m (Fig. 2).
+Distribution: Micrurus ancoralis is native to the lowlands and adjacent mountain foothills of the Chocó and Río Magdalena valley regions, from eastern Panamá, through Colombia, to western Ecuador (Fig. 2).

 Distribution of Micrurus ancoralis in Ecuador